 Albertine (seen only in the video game) resembles a Creepy Doll.
 Her familiar Anja is a living childish scribble (also animated in a flighty Uncanny Valley style, with a Creepy Laugh provided by none other than Madoka's seiyuu Aoi Yuuki), who turns her human victims into balls that bounce for each lie they've ever told.

 Patricia (the "Class Representative Witch") not only has multiple limbs but also no head, and shoots spiderwebs from between her legs.

-While Madoka's witch form, Kriemhild Gretchen never shows up in the anime, what few things we see of her are◊ freaking◊ terrifying◊
+While Madoka's witch form, Kriemhild Gretchen never shows fully or properly up in the anime, what few things we see of her are◊ freakingterrifying◊.

-It can't be just me who thinks the whole concept of Kyubey the stuff nightmares are made of.
-Appearing in a form that is psychologically appealing to young girls for the 'cutesy' element and playing on the natural inferiorities the girls possess into manipulating them into making a contract that ultimately results in their death for the good of the universe.
-There's a particular reason he doesn't seem to chose current world victims that are old enough to understand the concept of trust... /shudder
+The concept of Kyubey is the stuff nightmares are made of.
+Appearing in a form that is psychologically appealing to young girls for the "cutesy" element and playing on the natural inferiorities the girls possess, to manipulate them into making a contract that ultimately results in their death for the good of the universe.
+There's a reason he doesn't chose current world victims that are old enough to understand the concept of trust...

-It's not just you.
-Kyubey is fricken terrifying.
-However, what makes him even worse is that his utilitarian philosophy is no different from that of several leaders throughout history.
+What makes him even worse is that his utilitarian philosophy is no different from that of Real Life Politics.
 In other words, we are more alike to him than previously though.
 That alone makes for serious Fridge Horror.